Israel says it's preparing for the possibility of a lengthy war against Iran

 No date set for new talks

-Talks in Geneva on Friday failed to produce a breakthrough.
-European officials expressed hope for future discussions.
-Iran's foreign minister said he was open to further dialogue while emphasizing that Tehran had no interest in negotiating with the U.S. while Israel continues to attack.
+While talks in Geneva on Friday failed to produce a breakthrough, Iran's foreign minister said he was open to further dialogue.
+He emphasized that Tehran had no interest in negotiating with the U.S. while Israel continues to attack.

-“Iran is ready to consider diplomacy once again, and once aggression is stopped and the aggressor is held accountable for the crimes committed,” he told reporters.

 No date was set for a new round of talks.

-Note: This story has been corrected to show Israel hit one centrifuge production site, not two.